How do I cite an image reproduced in a book?

 Another way to cite an image from a book is to treat the image as a work contained in another work.
-Using the MLA template of core elements, list any relevant information about the image supplied by your source.
+Using the MLA format template, list any relevant information about the image supplied by your source.
 Then list the publication information for your source:

 Velázquez, Diego.
 An Old Woman Cooking Eggs.
+Circa 1618, Scottish National Gallery.
 The Vanishing Velázquez: A Nineteenth-Century Bookseller’s Obsession with a Lost Masterpiece, by Laura Cumming, Scribner, 2016, p.
 27.

 If the image is transformed, distinctively presented, or informally published, characterize the work you are citing accurately in the entry: